michalis0/DataScience_and_MachineLearning/week4/readme.md

 ## To Do at Home

+There's A LOT of useful material in this week's folder!
+Make sure to check everything.

 - More advanced visualization (e.g, Maps): The notebook ["More_Visualization.ipynb"](More_Visualization.ipynb) shows examples of plotting maps with Pandas.

-- You can test what you have learned by doing some [Exercises](Exercises).
+- Test what you have learned by doing some [Exercises](Exercises).

 - More detailed step-by-step tutorials [Other_tutorials](Other_tutorials)